 Whatever it was, he needed to snap out of it.
 She rose, walking over to his side, and nudged his casing with the toe of her boot.
 The core seemed badly startled by the sudden contact, several sparks shooting out from the broken wires within him, but his optic blinked a few times and refocused on her face.

 Wheatley stared at her for a moment before his expression went nearly blank, and he glanced away.

 She continued staring into his optic, but when he didn't look back at her, her gaze drifted to the core's various injuries.
-Now that she wasn't sitting between him and the campfire, she could see the light from the flames reflecting off uneven surfaces in his casing—all the nasty-looking dents and cracks, places in his sides where it seemed like he'd been held in too tight a grip by a set of claws, a few round holes around his face, scars across his metal eyelids and face, and frayed wires poking from his sides and even from two points where his lower handle had once been attached.
-When she stooped down a bit closer, she noticed an unusual scar on his right side—it seemed to go diagonally across the panel, though under his handle, and it had the appearance of being welded back together.
+Now that she wasn't sitting between him and the campfire, she could see the light from the flames bouncing off the uneven surfaces in his casing—all the nasty-looking dents and cracks, places in his sides where it seemed like he'd been held in too tight a grip by a set of claws, a few round holes around his face, scars across his metal eyelids and face, and frayed wires poking from his sides and even from two points where his lower handle had once been attached.
+When she stooped down a bit closer, she noticed an unusual scar on his right side—it seemed to go diagonally across the panel, just under his handle, and it had the appearance of being welded back together.

 Chell found herself reaching out to feel one of the scars, but as soon as her fingers touched the metal, Wheatley twitched, and she pulled her hand away to avoid the shower of sparks.
 She hesitated for a moment before reaching out again, tracing the welded scar that ran across his side.

 His optic turned to face her, but he did not object—he had that same blank look, like he didn't care about what she was doing, whether she chose to hurt him or not.